nlpsandbox/date-annotator-example/README.md

 participate by developing and submitting an NLP Sandbox tool.

 This repository provides an example implementation of the [NLP Sandbox Date Annotator API] written in Python-Flask.
-An NLP Sandbox date annotato takes as input a clinical note (text) and outputs a list of predicted date annotations found in the clinical note.
+An NLP Sandbox date annotator takes as input a clinical note (text) and outputs a list of predicted date annotations found in the clinical note.
 Here dates are identified using regular expressions.